 An ACCA procedure covering the proper design, installation, maintenance, and repair of ductwork.

-An ACCA procedure covering the method for calculating heating and cooling requirements (load calculation) for single-family detached.
+An ACCA procedure covering the method for calculating heating and cooling requirements (load calculation) for single-family detached homes and mobile homes.

-An ACCA publication covering the design, installation, and commissioning of a HVAC system.
+An ACCA publication covering the design, installation, and commissioning of a residential HVAC system.

 An air conditioner or heat pump system composed of equipment that has been certified by ARI to work together to deliver the specified heating and cooling capacity at the stated efficiency rating.